ssl-core/ssl-core/protocols/protocols/vision/README.md

 # vision

-A collection of messages related to RobôCIn's vision system.
+This directory contains the output of the vision service.

 ## Table of Contents